HelenDrug/100-days-of-code/log.md

 ### Day 25: March 23, 2020
 ##### React - The Complete Guide (incl Hooks, React Router, Redux)
 **Today's Progress**: Finished 3rd module of the course - refreshed JavaScript knowledge and learned new things like Spread and Rest operators and destructuring.
 Did some coding practice on https://jsbin.com/

+### Day 26: March 24, 2020
+##### React - The Complete Guide (incl Hooks, React Router, Redux)
+**Today's Progress**: Started a module about creating React project.
+Did some installing of npm package manager and Create React App tool.
+At the end of installation you get ready-to-use React application :)